pridit-a2oa/docker-arma2oaserver-wine/README.md

 ### Game Content

-This image does not contain any data files, given that they can not be downloaded without an active subscription to the packages on Steam.
+This image does not contain any data files, given that this is licensed content that cannot be downloaded without an active subscription to the packages on Steam.
+As a result, we'll be mounting a Docker volume at runtime.

 For this purpose, I would recommend leveraging the official [SteamCMD](https://hub.docker.com/r/steamcmd/steamcmd) Docker image and having that content ready/[merged](#shared-content) (if using assets from Arma 2).